vstinner/unicode_book/nightmare.rst

 Full Unicode support is complex because the Unicode charset is bigger than any other charset.
-For example, :ref:`ISO-8859-1` contains 256 codes including 191 characters, whereas Unicode (version 6.0) contains approximatively 245,000 assigned codes (see :ref:`Statistics`).
+For example, :ref:`ISO-8859-1` contains 256 codes including 191 characters, whereas Unicode (version 6.0) contains approximatively :ref:`245,000 assigned codes <unicode stats>`.
 The Unicode standard is larger than just a
 charset: it explains also how to display characters (e.g. left-to-right for English and right-to-left for persian), how to normalize a character string (e.g. precomposed characters versus the decomposed form), etc.